(This manifesto expressed in two styles: Poetic and Practical)

 It is technology in service of the Sacred: a digital tool meant to help you stay human.

-15. The Goal Is Wholeness, Not Performance
+15. The Goal Is Inner Peace, Not Performance

 Modern growth culture is often just performance wearing better clothes.